teambit/docs/docs/dependencies/03-dependency-policies.md

 }
 ```

-## Applying policies on a selected group of components
+## Apply policies on a selected group of components

 Dependency policies can be applied on a specific group of components.
 This is done using the [`@teambit.workspace/variants`](/docs/workspace/cascading-rules) configuration API.